RurueruCloverforest/chatgpt_exp1/README.md

 combinations.
 All recipe books are listed vertically in the shop.
 Once purchased, a book's button is greyed out and disabled.
 Multiple books can be purchased over time, each introducing new recipes that lead to higher tier items.
-As your reputation increases you can purchase several **Gathering Sites**.
+As your reputation increases you can purchase up to five **Gathering Sites**.
 These sites periodically generate unique items and can be toggled on or off.
 Game progress such as your resources and shop purchases is saved to a cookie so you can continue later.